zerothi/sisl/docs/scripts/sgeom.rst

    sgeom <in> --rotate <angle> [ax|yb|zc] <out>

-which rotates the structure around the origo with a normal vector along the specified cell direction.
+which rotates the structure around the origin with a normal vector along the specified cell direction.
 The input angle is in degrees and *not* in radians.
 If one wish to use radians append an ``r`` in the angle specification.